WM1D7/New_York_Uber_Data_Analysis/README.md

 **Conclusion:**

-June seems to have max Uber Pickups
+Here we can see , June seems to have max Uber Pickups

 **Deliverables 2 :**

 <img src="https://github.com/WM1D7/New_York_Uber_Data_Analysis/blob/main/Uber%20Images/Weekdays.png"  width="1000" height="400">

-**Conclusion: **
+**Conclusion:**

-On Saturday & Friday, u are getting more Uber pickups in each month , it seems that New Yorkers used to go for shopping , Malls , fun activities alot on these days
+On Saturday & Friday, we are getting more Uber pickups in each month , it seems that New Yorkers used to go for shopping , Malls , fun activities alot on these days